DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

 ### Discord Configuration

 Within your `DSharpPlus.DiscordConfiguration` you will have to specify all the intents you will need.
-Here is a list of all the [Intents][3] DSharpPlus Supports.
-By default, the configuration will use `DiscordIntents.AllUnprivileged` as the default value.
+By default, the configuration will use
+`DiscordIntents.AllUnprivileged` as the default value.
 Like above however, we recommend having all intents enabled at first, so you should specify `DiscordIntents.All` in your configuration which will include the privleged intents you enabled in your application: